ClearAll2/SmartSleepApp/privacy.md

 # Privacy policy
+This document details how we use your personal information on this website and our applications.
+Please read it carefully before using our applications, along with the [Terms of Service](terms.md).
+If you do not fully understand and agree to both this document (“Privacy Policy”) and the Terms of Service, you may not use any of our applications.

 Our Privacy Policy is very simple, short and easy to understand, please read it carefully before using our application.

 ## Smart Sleep App